Display food and beverages with flair

 "It's all in the presentation," says Andrea Correale, founder of Elegant Affairs, a caterer based in New York City and Glen Cove, New York.

 Veggies with dip on a big platter?
-Ordinary and boring, says Correale, whose company has hosted events at the historic club The Players in Gramercy Park and the mansion that houses the Nassau County Museum of Art in Long Island.
+Ordinary and humdrum, says Correale, whose company has hosted events at the historic club The Players in Gramercy Park and the mansion that houses the Nassau County Museum of Art in Long Island.

 "It's the little details that make it look trendy and appealing," Correale says.

-No need to break out the filet mignon if you want to serve more substantial food; cheaper cuts of meat can be presented with flair.
+No need to break out the filet mignon if you want to serve more substantial food; cheaper cuts of meat can be presented with style.
 For example, you can braise beef in a casserole and serve it in sourdough bread bowls, she says.